 GoEuro – www.goeuro.com

-If you’re traveling in Europe and you still don’t know what the best type of transportation is for you to use there, take a look at GoEuro.
+If you’re traveling around Europe and you still don’t know what the best type of transportation is for you to use there, take a look at GoEuro.

 So if Europe makes up part of your trip, GoEuro is a great tool to have in your pocket!